 When making our recommendations we will ensure that:

-Once we have received an instructions to proceed with our recommendations we will prepare the documentation required to implement those recommendations.
+Once we have received an instruction to proceed with our recommendations we will prepare the documentation required to implement those recommendations.

 Ongoing we have a regular trustee review service to update trustees on the performance of their investments, ensure that they remain on track to meet the trust objectives and that they are able to meet their obligations to the beneficiaries.